City Journal: Reception

-Much of the reception of City Journal over the years has been divided along political lines.
+The reception of City Journal is generally divided along ideological lines.
 Conservative commentator Jay Nordlinger, writing in National Review, called City Journal "a beacon of civilization".
 In 2016, City Journal ranked second in The Global Grids "Top 20 Urban Planning Websites", and again made the list in 2017, ranked fourth.

 Alice O'Connor, a professor at the University of California, Santa Barbara, has written that City Journal is "hardly a model of ideological moderation", and that its contributors are "enmeshed in 1960s- and 1970s-era urbanology".
 She has criticized multiple writers for City Journal for reviving a "relentlessly negative image of black cultural pathology to call for tougher measures to crack down on out-of-wedlock births", following articles praising Daniel P. Moynihan's The Negro Family: The Case For National Action.
 Conservative author Sol Stern, a major contributor for the magazine since its inception, published a piece in liberal journal Democracy in 2020, accusing City Journal of removing contributors' editorial independence, and criticized the association of magazine trustee Rebekah Mercer with the alt-right outlet Breitbart.